ravibayyana/PowerPositionService/README.md

  # Improvements or suggestions
  - Due to time constraints no unit tests are written
  - When service is stopped the generating of csv files need to stopped gracefully.
 Now its stopped abruptly

+# Improvements or suggestions
- - When the
+- Ravi Bayyana